chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 * **Acknowledgement**: This work was financially supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant (EP/S030131/1) of [AMIDINE](https://www.amidine.net/).

 ## 💬 About IFEEL:
-(1) This Python package (i.e., IFEEL) aims to help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective for further machine learning purpose such as feature-based PCA, clustering, classification, and regression.
+(1) This Python package (i.e., IFEEL) aims to help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective.
+The extracted features can be applied for further feature-based machine learning purposes, including feature-based PCA, clustering, classification, and regression.

 (2) Two PY files (.py) are included in the IFEEL package, including *ifeel_transformation.py* and *ifeel_extraction.py*.